-You can apply in a PNP via two main methods to obtain the nomination for a Canadian PR visa.
+You can apply in a PNP via two main methods to obtain a Canadian PR visa nomination.

-The province will assess your profile and if you fulfill the requirements, you will get a nomination for Canadian PR from the province.
+The province will assess your profile, and if you fulfil the requirements, you will get a nomination for Canadian PR from the PNP.
 You can apply for Canada PR after you get the nomination certificate from that particular province.

-Canadian government or Immigration Refugees and Citizenship Canada (IRCC) plans to invite more than one million permanent residents by 2022, as per its Multiyear Immigration plan (2020-2022).
+Canadian government or Immigration Refugees and Citizenship Canada (IRCC) plans to invite more than one million permanent residents by 2023, as per its Immigration Levels Plan (2021-2023).

-As far as the target for inviting permanent residents via economic immigration program, i.e. Express entry is concerned; Canada has plans to invite 91,800 candidates in the year 2021.
+As far as the target for inviting permanent residents via economic immigration program, i.e. Express entry is concerned; Canada plans to invite 108,500 federal high skilled candidates in the year 2021.
 This target will keep on increasing year on year.

-A foreign national, who has relevant experience, can be self-employed in Canada, and contribute to the economy there.
-The applicant will be selected based on the following criteria:
+A foreign national, who has relevant experience, can be self-employed in Canada, and contribute to the economy.
+The IRCC select the applicants based on the following criteria: